- Departments G-N

 - Before returning to work, the health care provider must complete the Return to Work form.
 Send the completed Return to Work form (PDF) to the Workers’ Compensation Coordinator.
 You may not return to work until this form is received by the Workers’ Compensation Coordinator.

-- Some positions may require a Fitness For Duty Exam to be performed by NE Baptist, before you can return to work.
+- Some positions may require a Fitness For Duty Exam to be performed by BID-Needham Occupational Health Services, before you can return to work.
 The Workers' Compensation Coordinator will notify you if you need to schedule this exam.

 - Ensure appropriate medical care is received immediately.
 Do not let the employee drive to the hospital with a serious injury.

-- Complete an Incident Report (PDF) (immediately emailed or faxed) and an Accident Investigation Report (PDF) (within 24 hours) of the occurrence and send to the Workers’ Compensation Coordinator.
+- Complete an Accident Investigation Report (within 24 hours) of the occurrence and send to the Workers’ Compensation Coordinator.
+Your supervisor or Department Head should review and sign as well.

 - When an employee is out more than 5 calendar days for a work related injury/illness (these do not need to be consecutive), the supervisor must notify the Workers’ Compensation Coordinator.
 It is essential that the 5th lost work day be reported promptly since the Town is subject to fines if the Commonwealth of Massachusetts Department of Industrial Accidents does not receive notice of this.